wechaty/docusaurus/docusaurus/docs/explainations/troubleshooting.md

 ![pre-push error](../../static/img/docs/troubleshooting.webp)

 On the other hand, you may encounter `Failed to exec pre-push hook script` error without `Git push succeed` message.
-If it is your first time pushing the current branch to remote or you haven't set the current local branch to track the remote, try temporarily disabling the `pre-push` hook by prepending `NO_HOOK=1` to the `git push` command and then push with `-u` or `--set-upstream` flag so that the local branch will start tracking the remote.
+If it is your first time pushing the current branch to remote or you have not set the current local branch to track the remote, try temporarily disabling the `pre-push` hook by prepending `NO_HOOK=1` to the `git push` command and then push with `-u` or `--set-upstream` flag so that the local branch will start tracking the remote.

 ```sh
 # for Linux & Mac